KSI: Income and wealth

+Charity

 In 2015, KSI donated $10,000 to an online charity stream done by YouTuber Castro1021, and he participated in the Race Against Slime event, raising money for SpecialEffect, a foundation developing technology to aid people with physical disabilities to play video games.
-Between 2016 and 2022, KSI and the rest of the Sidemen hosted and participated in four charity football events, raising just shy of £400,000 for various charities, including the Saint's Foundation, Childline, Young Minds and the Charlton Athletic Community Trust.

 On 8 May 2020, KSI helped out at a food bank to support The Independent's Help the Hungry campaign.
 On 18 December 2020, KSI prepared meals to support the Evening Standard's Food for London Now campaign.
 KSI donated £10,000 to BBC Radio 1's "Lol-a-thon" fundraiser for Comic Relief on 11 March 2021.
-On 30 March 2021, it was announced that KSI had signed an open letter, written by Lenny Henry, to urge Black British people to take the COVID-19 vaccine.
+On 30 March 2021, it was announced that KSI had signed an open letter, written by Lenny Henry, to urge black British people to take the COVID-19 vaccine.

+On 15 December 2023, KSI faced American streamer IShowSpeed in a charity boxing sparring match after a year-long banter rivalry.
+They managed to raise over £50,000 for the Anthony Walker Foundation.

+On 14 February 2025, KSI participated in "Match for Hope 2025", a football charity event hosted in Doha, Qatar, as a player and co-captain for team AboFlah & KSI, facing off against team Chunkz & IShowSpeed.
+The match ended with team AboFlah & KSI's 6-5 victory over team Chunkz & IShowSpeed.
+The event managed to raise more than $10.7 million for charity.